mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 After the frustration of that first project, in my mind, there were two options, a fixed width layout, or a fully responsive solution.
 Adaptive just felt like a dirty word to me.
 I wanted the site to move like liquid, casually filling it's container perfectly at every browser resize.
 Then I learned about timelines, cost constraints, and client interference.

-The fact is, you don't always get the option of a full redesign, and you don't always get the option of executing *your* vision completely.
 A fully responsive site usually requires a full redesign of the previous site, and last minute changes can leave you tearing your hair out in frustration as your beutiful liquid mercury terminator get's shredded to bits.
+You don't always get the option of a full redesign, and you don't always get the option of executing *your* vision completely.

-What many clients end up with, is something in the middle--something that makes both money and it's launch date.
+What many clients want, is something in the middle--something that makes both money and it's launch date.

 ### .The Spectrum Problem

 What I have found is that most *mobile optimized* sites today (and I specify *mobile optimized* because some people still forgo mobile all together) exist on a spectrum.
 Much like in geometry, where a square is a rectangle is also a parralellogram, but not the other way around--responsive sites are adaptive are mobile optimized, but not necessarily vice versa.

-At this point, many designers and developers are already rolling their eyes, but give me a chance to help this definition along.
 In the space of moblile web development, we encounter a schmorgasboard of hybrid solutions.
 If we try to define the whole of the mobile web in two camps, then we leave out the gray areas that exist, we lose the ability to scope a project effectively, speak intelligently with our clients, and get the full picture to our development team.

 But where do we begin finding out what approach was used?